David de Gea: Senior

-On 21 May 2018, he was called up to Spain's squad for the 2018 FIFA World Cup in Russia.
-In Spain's first game of the tournament on 15 June, De Gea was at fault for Portugal's second goal, letting a Cristiano Ronaldo shot slip through his grasp; Ronaldo completed a hat-trick during the 3–3 draw, with his first goal coming from a penalty, and his third from a free-kick, which were Portugal's only other shots on target.
+On 21 May 2018, De Gea was called up to Spain's squad for the 2018 FIFA World Cup in Russia.
+In Spain's first game of the tournament on 15 June, he was at fault for Portugal's second goal, letting a Cristiano Ronaldo shot slip through his grasp; Ronaldo completed a hat-trick during the 3–3 draw, with his first goal coming from a penalty, and his third from a free-kick, which were Portugal's only other shots on target.
 In Spain's second group match against Iran on 20 June, he kept a clean-sheet in a 1–0 victory.
 De Gea continued to struggle in Spain's final group match against Morocco on 25 June, however, which ended in a 2–2 draw; his unsteady performances in the group stage drew criticism in the media, who noted that he had only made one save in the tournament.
 On 1 July, De Gea also failed to make a save during Spain's 4–3 penalty shootout loss to hosts Russia in the Round of 16; the match had ended in a 1–1 draw after extra-time, with De Gea being beaten by an Artem Dzyuba penalty in the first half.
 De Gea ended the tournament having conceded six goals from seven shots on target, excluding the four goals he conceded in the penalty-shootout; with only one save, he recorded fewer saves than any other goalkeeper who had played at least three matches in a single edition of the tournament since 1966.
 De Gea criticised the Adidas Telstar 18 official match ball, calling it "really strange" and claiming that "it could have been made a lot better."

-On 24 May 2021, De Gea was included in Luis Enrique's 24-man squad for UEFA Euro 2020, but lost his starting place to Unai Simón.
-Enrique later excluded him entirely from the Spain squad for the 2022 FIFA World Cup, instead selecting Simòn, David Raya and Robert Sánchez.
+On 24 May 2021, De Gea was included in Luis Enrique's 24-man squad for UEFA Euro 2020, where he served as backup to Unai Simón.
+He was later excluded entirely from the Spain squad for the 2022 FIFA World Cup, with Simón, David Raya and Robert Sánchez selected as the three goalkeepers.